LukeNeedham/FlowerPotRecycler/README.md

 2 - Make sure you've supplied data to your adapter (via `submitList` if no initial data is supplied)

-3 - If using a compound view: the width and height of the view may not be set correctly.
-You will need to set the LayoutParams explicitly - see [Custom Item LayoutParams](#custom-item-layoutParams).
+3 - If using a compound view, make sure you set LayoutParams: [Custom Item LayoutParams](#Custom-View-for-RecyclerView-items)
-This issue is discussed here: https://stackoverflow.com/a/48123513

 # Limitations: